GSA-TTS/identity-handbook/_articles/appdev-acuant-sdk-test-plan.md

 If an issue is found, we need to work quickly to triage and determine if the problem is being introduced in the current deploy or if it is an existing bug.
 If new, work with `@login-deployer` to try and revert the breaking changes prior to deployment.
-If old, file a bug in Jira.
+If old, file a bug in Jira and share on the team's channel for visibility.